Overview

 How to take the medicine

-The dose is usually taken twice a day (morning and evening).
+The dose is usually taken two times each day (morning and evening).

 Mycophenolate is usually available as 250mg capsules and 500mg tablets.